| Written by Mark Buzinkay

 Choosing the right PDS for your port

 Technologies such as infrared have proved insufficient concerning reliable and precise position detection on terminals.
 Although DGPS will help measure positions, it lacks accuracy and will fail when the line of sight is obstructed.
 Even the latest version of DGPS receivers requires an unobstructed view of multiple satellites to get a good position reading.
-The position can be more or less guessed by using navigation aids such as INS, using accelerometers and gyroscopes.
+The position can be more or less guessed by using navigation aids such as INS, accelerometers and gyroscopes.
 However, an accurate position reading is vital when containers are dropped off or picked up under cranes.
 That’s why it is important to find a customized solution that can be combined to cover all the challenges presented at the unique and complex environment of a container terminal.

 TAKEAWAY